Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 The first method is creating a scenario via the `taipy.create_scenario()^` method.
 This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that are related to the scenario will be built alongside the scenario.
+Please refer to the [Scenario creation page](./scenario-creation.md) for details.

 The second method is directly creating a global data node using the `taipy.create_global_data_node()^` method.
 This method takes a data node configuration as a parameter and returns the created data node.

 This method is proper when you want to create a data node that is independent of any cycle or scenario.
-For example, you can create a data node that stores the dataset for training a model, modify the data node independently, and then use this data node in multiple scenarios.
+For example, you can create a data node that stores the dataset for training a model, then filter, lock, or modify the data node independently from the scenarios.
+Afterward, you can use this data node in multiple scenarios.

 !!!
 Example